mdmfernandes/socad/README.md

 # SOCAD

-Connect Cadence Virtuoso to a Python client using TCP sockets.
+Connect Cadence Virtuoso to a Python client using sockets.

 ## Installation